Four steps to password freedom

 Passwordless replacement offering (Step 1)

 The first step to password freedom is providing an alternative to passwords.
-Windows 10 provides an affordable and easy in-box alternative to passwords, Windows Hello for Business, a strong, two-factor authentication to Azure Active Directory and Active Directory.
+Windows 10 and Windows 11 provide an affordable and easy in-box alternative to passwords, Windows Hello for Business, a strong, two-factor authentication to Azure Active Directory and Active Directory.

 Identify test users that represent the targeted work persona